-- During the academic year subject-based formal tests in English, Gaeilge and Maths will be administered and designed by the class teacher. - The testing format of History, Geography, and Science is to be at the individual teacher's discretion e.g. project assessment work, topic testing and reports on educational tours. - Where possible mainstream teachers at the same grade level shall consult when formulating class tests on common topic themes.
-They may differentiate for their class level. - A variety of test-formats will be employed - Tests should be completed within a given timeframe.

-Children should be instructed in utilising time productively during tests.

-Results of these tests will be recorded by the class teacher.
+- Self-assesment by pupils and peer led assessment will play an important role in classroom assessment - During the academic year subject-based tests in English, Gaeilge and Maths will be administered and designed by the class teacher. - The testing format of History, Geography, and Science is to be at the individual teacher's discretion e.g. project assessment work, topic testing and reports on educational tours. - Where possible mainstream teachers at the same grade level shall consult when formulating class tests on common topic themes.
+They may differentiate for their class level. - A variety of test-formats will be employed - Tests should be completed within a given timeframe. - Children should be instructed in utilising time productively during tests. - Results of these tests will be recorded by the class teacher.